Syrian Refugee Crisis

 Oxfam has reached over 2 million people affected by the Syria crisis - refugees in Lebanon and Jordan, as well as communities inside Syria.

 Oxfam’s operations inside Syria focus on the provision of clean water to conflict affected populations through the rehabilitation of water infrastructure, water trucking and repairing of wells.

-We reached nearly half a million refugees in Jordan and Lebanon with clean drinking water or cash and relief supplies, such as blankets and stoves and vouchers for hygiene supplies.
+We reached nearly a million refugees in Jordan and Lebanon with clean drinking water or cash and relief supplies, such as blankets and stoves and vouchers for hygiene supplies.

 Oxfam has built shower and toilet blocks in Zaatari refugee camp, informal settlements in Lebanon, on deserted routes used by people fleeing Syria and installed or repaired toilets in communities hosting refugees.
 Piped water systems are being developed for Jordan’s Zaatari refugee camp and in host communities in the Bekaa Valley in Lebanon.